Former Liberian leader Taylor jailed for 50 years

 UNCERTAIN IMPACT

-The lawyer who led Taylor's defense said that rather than promoting international justice, the sentence would only encourage embattled leaders to fight to the end rather than give in and face possible trial.
+The lawyer who led Taylor's defence said that rather than promoting international justice, the sentence would only encourage embattled leaders to fight to the end rather than give in and face possible trial.

 Taylor stepped down as Liberian president under a peace deal in 2003 when rebels overran his capital, Monrovia.